siddarthjha/ML/Analysis/README.md

 **Data analysis** is defined as a process of cleaning, transforming, and modeling data to discover useful information for business decision-making.
 The purpose of Data Analysis is to extract useful information from data and taking the decision based upon the data analysis.

+**Data Analysis consist of the following phases:**
+* Data Requirement Gathering
+* Data Collection
+* Data Cleaning
+* Data Analysis
+* Data Interpretation
+* Data Visualization

 ### Different types of Analysis:
 * Exploratory Analysis.
+  * Explore the data
 * Distribution Analysis.
+  * Distribution of various variables.
 * Categorical variable Analysis.
+  * To understand the more details of variables.
 * Statistical Analysis.
   * Discovers what happened by using past data.
 * Text Analysis.